wp-plugins/wp2yt-uploader/readme.txt

 <li>Select color, set size, and add animations before using the code</li>
 </ul>

+*Developing plugins is long and tidious work.
+If you benefit or enjoy this plugin please take the time to rate and review it, as this will only make future iterations of it better.*

 **Demo Page**
 <a href="http://evan-herman.com/wp-svg-icon-set-1-example/">Check out the Included Icons</a>